Rise to Success: Career Highlights of Nick Castellanos

 On July 22, 2015, Nick Castellanos hit his first career grand slam off Mike Montgomery of the Seattle Mariners.

-On August 13, 2018, Nick Castellanos went 5-for-5 with five RBIs, for his first career five-hit game.
-He became the first Tigers player with five hits in a game since Ian Kinsler in 2015.
+On August 13, 2018, Nick Castellanos went 5-for-5 with five RBIs, achieving his first career five-hit game.
+He was the first Detroit Tigers player with five hits in a game since Ian Kinsler in 2015.

 January 13, 2017: Avoided Arbitration with Tigers